Move forward in life with a newer, better smile

 It’s recommended to visit your doctor for regular visits to make sure your treatment plan is on track.
 If you need additional aligners due to travel periods, speak to your doctor as this is dependent on your specific case and treatment plan.

-The aligners can be worn during pregnancy.
+The aligners are made of non-toxic, medical-grade plastic and can be worn during pregnancy.
 If you’re concerned, please consult your healthcare professional.

 While Invisalign treatment may move your teeth without the pain and anxiety of other straightening methods, some people might experience temporary, minor discomfort for a few days at the beginning of each new stage of treatment.
 This is normal and is typically described as a feeling of pressure.
 It's a sign that the Invisalign aligners are sequentially moving your teeth to their final positions.
 This discomfort usually goes away a couple of days after you insert the new aligner in the series.